Updated February 2024

 Google Search Console

 For a more detailed view of Core Web Vitals, you will need to access Google Search Console.
-This will provide a graph of the number of pages with issues or improvements required, split between mobile and desktop.
+This will provide a graph of the number of pages with issues or improvements required over time, split between mobile and desktop.

 Selecting the Open Report against these graphs then allows you to see what the issues relate to.
 Selecting any of the Types in the details section will show which pages are affected.